NII-Kobayashi/Linear_Regression/README.md

 This project is licensed under the terms of the MIT license.

-Please contact me if you want to use the code for commercial purposes.
+Please contact Ryota Kobayashi if you want to use the code for commercial purposes.